Planar convex codes are decidable: Introduction

 \section{Introduction}

-\paragraph{Prelude.} A basic way to represent relationship between several sets is to use \emph{Venn diagrams}.
+\paragraph{Prelude.} A basic way to represent relationships between several sets is to use \emph{Venn diagrams}.
 In a Venn diagram, the sets are represented by planar regions, and elements are represented by points in such a way that the containment relation is preserved.
-For example, \hyperref[fig:venn]{Figure 1(a)} depicts the usual Venn diagram representing three sets $A,B,C$ by discs, with eight regions containing points of the eight sets ${A\cap B\cap C},\overline{A}\cap B\cap C,\dotsc,\overline{A}\cap \overline{B}\cap \overline{C}$ respectively.
+For example, \hyperref[fig:venn]{Figure 1(a)} depicts the usual Venn diagram representing three sets $A,B$ and $C$, with eight regions containing points of the eight sets ${A\cap B\cap C},\overline{A}\cap B\cap C,\dotsc,\overline{A}\cap \overline{B}\cap \overline{C}$ respectively.

 If certain intersections are empty, we may use Venn diagrams omitting them, as in \hyperref[fig:venn]{Figure 1(b)}.

 This paper is about Venn diagrams realizable by convex regions.
 These are also known as \emph{convex codes}, which is the terminology that we adopt.
 Convex codes have been studied extensively over the last decade, with most work following a 2013 paper of Curto, Itskov, Veliz-Cuba and Youngs~\cite{CIVY}.
 The theory of convex codes can be viewed as a strengthening of the theory of $d$-representable complexes, which are the simplicial complexes that record nonempty intersections of a collection of convex sets in $\R^d$.
 Convex codes record not only the nonempty intersections, but also how other sets cover these intersections.